 - Analytic plan [from (1) poor to (5) excellent].

 - Applicant will detail a complete and appropriate plan to analyze the study data.

-Each evaluator will score each application; the applications scores tallied; and the highest scoring application awarded the prize.
+Each evaluator will score each application.
+The applications scores will be tallied; and the highest scoring application will be awarded the prize.
 In the event of a tie, each evaluator will vote by ranking the tied applications.
 The application with the highest ranked score will be awarded the prize.

-Winner agrees to execute the experiment, formalize the results, and report them (whether positive, mixed, or negative), to the IRVA board on or before July 31, 2012.
+Winners agree to execute the experiment, formalize the results, and report them (whether positive, mixed, or negative; negative results must be reported), to the IRVA board on or before May 31, 2016.

 A brief (2-3 pages) progress report will be submitted mid-way through the research period.
 The final report should be a paper based on the results of the research and of the proper quality and format for submission to a journal for publication.
-Winners will be encouraged to submit the finished paper for publication in a peer-reviewed journal of their choice, or to the editors of Aperture, with appropriate acknowledgment of IRVA and IRIS-PA support for the research.
+Winners will be encouraged to submit the finished paper for publication in a peer-reviewed journal of their choice, and a summary article written for a lay audience will be submitted to the editors of Aperture, with appropriate acknowledgment of IRVA and IRIS-PA support for the research.

 Funding will be linked to the approval of the progress report and final paper.
-Winner will receive $1250 USD of the total award at the beginning of the research period, $500 USD upon acceptance of the progress report, and $250 USD upon acceptance of the final paper.
+Winner will receive fifty percent (50%) of the total prize for that year (minimum $1,500 USD) of the total award at the beginning of the research period, Twenty-five percent (25%) (minimum $750 USD) upon acceptance of the progress report, and twenty-five percent (25%) (minimum $750 USD) upon acceptance of the final article for Aperture.